Everything Amazon’s Alexa learned to do in 2017

 Fleshing out discovery and recommendation features may give developers more incentive to make Alexa skills, and it could teach Alexa device owners that they no longer have to remember the name of their go-to voice apps.

 Double Jeopardy! was the first Alexa skill to be offered with a paid subscription.
-Next year, more paid subscription or one-time payment Alexa skills will be made available, starting with Teen Jeopardy!, Sports Jeopardy!, Match Game, Heads Up, and History’s Ultimate History Quiz.
+Next year, more paid subscription or one-time payment Alexa skills will be made available.
+Paid skills available today include Teen Jeopardy!, Sports Jeopardy!, Match Game, Heads Up, and History’s Ultimate History Quiz.

 Alexa, your personal gaming assistant